jianrong7/tp/docs/UserGuide.md

 Format: `listprop`

-No additional parameters are needed for this command and they will be ignored.
+No additional parameters are needed for this command, so they will be ignored.

 When command succeeds: Property list will be updated to show all properties in your database.

 When command fails: Invalid command for misspelling of command